Fr3dric0/IoTBoiler/README.md

 IoT Water Boiler
 ================

-Project to modify our water boiler to become an IoT water boiler, with the help of Arduino and Java.
+Project to modify a water boiler to become an Internet of Things Water Boiler, using Arduino and Java Spark.

+### Features

+1. Initiate boiling through HTTP calls
+2. Notification and statistics of when the boiling started and ended
+3. Automatically calculates the amount of water boiled

 ## Arduino
 The arduino part is built up of an Arduino Uno, breadboard, Bluetooth sensor, servo, and humidity sensor.